Australia–Asia debating: Speakers' roles

 First speakers should first give a brief introduction, contextualising the debate, and perhaps exploring the basic philosophical questions raised by the topic.
 Ordinarily, the first affirmative speaker would then explain the affirmative team's 'model', or 'mechanism'.
 It is not enough for a team simply to argue that they should implement some policy; they must also explain to us how the policy is going to be implemented.
 That explanation is the 'model'.
 The first negative speaker can also use a 'model', often called a 'counter-model', but would only do so in particular circumstances.
 The first negative speaker should always make some points in rebuttal at this stage of the speech.
 However, such rebuttal should be kept short.
 The first speaker, whether affirmative or negative, should then outline the 'team split', that is, what each of the team's speakers will be discussing.
 This is very important, as it helps to guide the adjudicator.
-The first speaker should then proceed to make substantive arguments in favour of his or her position.
+The first speaker should then proceed to make substantive arguments in favour of their position.

-The second speaker's role is both to refute the main arguments of the opposing first speaker, and to further advance his or her own team's case.
+The second speaker's role is both to refute the main arguments of the opposing first speaker, and to further advance their own team's case.
 New arguments should be introduced by the second speaker.
 The second speaker should spend about half of the speech rebutting the opposing team, and half advancing their own case.

-The third speaker's role is to refute the opposing team's case, and to conclude and summarise his or her own team's case.
-The third speaker cannot make 'new' arguments in favour of his or her position.
+The third speaker's role is to refute the opposing team's case, and to conclude and summarise their own team's case.
+The third speaker cannot make 'new' arguments in favour of their position.
 The goal of the third speaker should not be simply to pick out technical and practical flaws in the opposing team's case, but to undermine the deepest, most basic philosophical premises of the opposing team's argument.

 Reply speakers should speak as if they are adjudicators passing judgment on the debate, although of course always looking favourably on their own side.